IronoiSystems/IronoiAI/README.md

 MAINSiP stands for Minimalistic Artificial Intelligence and Neural Systems in Python

-    **MAINSiP** is project aimed at being an educational, interactive, and simple Artificial Intelligence system.
+MAINSiP is project aimed at being an educational, interactive, and a simple Artificial Intelligence system.

-    **MAINSiP**s Neural System will be utilising a simple but effective form of neural networking that will use a rule based process with adaptive learning capabilies through active stimulus and storage of data.
+MAINSiPs Neural System will be utilising a simple but effective form of neural networking that will use a rule based process with adaptive learning capabilies through active stimulus and storage of data.
 Further information on the planned neural networking will be supplied at a later time.

-    **MAINSiP**s Artificial Intelligence will utilize a rules based system, and can be replaced/integrated with the Neural System (When the Neural System is implemented), for an Adaptive Rules Based Artificial Intelligence.
+MAINSiPs Artificial Intelligence will utilize a rules based system, and can be replaced or integrated with the Neural System (When the Neural System is implemented), for an Adaptive Rules Based Artificial Intelligence.
 The AI will be very customizable.

 The customizations of the Artificial Intelligence include: